Keeping track of your medications

-As a Dartmouth-Hitchcock patient, you can access a free online patient portal available at myd-h.org.
-To view the medications that are currently in your Dartmouth-Hitchcock electronic medical record, click on the "My Health Record" tab, then click "Medications."
-If you need to make updates to your medication list, there are instructions on the medications page in myD-H of how to contact your provider.
+As a Dartmouth-Hitchcock patient, you can access a free online patient portal available at myd-h.
+To view the medications that are currently in your Dartmouth-Hitchcock electronic medical record, click the "My Health Record" tab, then click "Medications."
+If you need to make updates to your medication list, there are instructions on the medications page in myD-H on how to contact your provider.

 Be your own best advocate by taking charge of your medication list.
 Plan to update it with your health care provider at every appointment.